 Sensational Brain LLC is an AOTA Approved Provider of professional development.
-Course approval ID# 03264.
+PD activity ID# 03264.
 This distance-learning, independent format is offered at 0.3 CEUs, Intermediate Level, OT Service Delivery.
-AOTA does not endorse specific course content, products, or clinical procedures.
+The assignment of AOTA CEUs does not imply endorsement of specific content, products, or clinical procedures by AOTA.